QC-CALC Part File Utility Manual - 4.1

 Merge To

 Select the new name of the part file.
 This will be the name of the column after the merge.
-Below shows the end result.
+Below is the end result.
 The data that was split is merged into one column with the new name.